Justin Herbert Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 - Herbert has passed for 1,576 yards (315.2 per game) while completing 67.1% of his passes (139-for-207), with 13 touchdowns and three interceptions.

-- He's also carried the ball 19 times for 60 yards and one touchdown, averaging 12.0 yards per game.
+- He's also figured in the ground game, with 60 rushing yards (12.0 ypg) on 19 carries with one rushing touchdown.

-- The Chargers have run 62.1% passing plays and 37.9% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Chargers have thrown the ball in 62.1% of their plays from scrimmage this year while running the ball 37.9% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

-- Herbert has thrown 29 passes in the red zone this season, 44.6% of his team's red zone plays.
+- Herbert has attempted 29 of his 207 passes in the red zone, accounting for 44.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Ravens.